khgiddon/khgiddon.github.io/_posts/2021-02-21-elections-flip-margin.md

 We’re interested in locating the route to changing the election result that requires the smallest number of flipped votes.
 This is an optimization problem: we want to find the collection of states that minimizes the sum of within-state flip margins (quantity 1) while still having their sum of total electoral votes (quantity 2) exceed the needed electoral vote margin to make up (quantity 3).

-As it turns out, this is a variant of a famous problem in computer science and operations research: the “knapsack problem.”
+As it turns out, this is a variant of a famous problem in computer science and operations research: the “[knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem).”
 For some small datasets, the solutions can be eyeballed easily enough – for instance, it was [widely reported](https://www.washingtonpost.com/graphics/politics/2016-election/swing-state-margins/) that in 2016, Trump won the presidency by eking out wins in Michigan, Pennsylvania, and Wisconsin.
 But for larger datasets with more complex solutions (such as Ronald Reagan’s landslide victory over Walter Mondale in 1984), we need to write an algorithm to find the correct path as the solution would be extraordinarily difficult to find “by hand.”
-I compute the results by writing a knapsack-variant solver for presidential election datasets taken from the MIT Election Data and Science Lab and U.S. National Archive.
+I compute the results by writing a knapsack-variant solver for presidential election datasets taken from the MIT Election Data and Science Lab and U.S. National Archive (code and technical notes are below).

 ### Results